-- In Canada, COVID-19 activity level trends, SARS-CoV-2 percent positivity, and outbreak incidence remained stable or have decreased overall. - In the USA, weekly SARS-CoV-2 test positivity, new COVID-19 hospital admissions, emergency department visits diagnosed as COVID-19, and weekly deaths due to COVID-19 have continued to decrease since early February.
+- In Canada, SARS-CoV-2 percent positivity, COVID-19 activity levels, hospitalizations and deaths have continued to slowly decrease or remain at low levels. - In the USA, weekly SARS-CoV-2 test positivity, COVID-19 new hospital admissions, emergency department visits diagnosed as COVID-19, and weekly deaths due to COVID-19 have continued to decrease.